sergiomars/MySpringBootBooster/MyApplication/README.md

-#My Application
+# My Application

-This application exposes a REST API.
+This Spring Boot application exposes a REST API.